crestdatasystems/greynoise/README.md

 ## action: 'noise ip timeline'

-Lookup Similar internet scanner IP using GreyNoise's IP Similarity tool
+GreyNoise IP Timeline lookup for events matching a specific field

 Type: **investigate** \
 Read only: **True**

-The GreyNoise IP Similarity tool allows for analysts to identify IP addresses within the GreyNoise internet scanning dataset that are using a similar scanning profile.
+The GreyNoise IP Timeline shows historical data on an IP address filtered by a specific field.

 #### Action Parameters